Written by Terri Reddout

 There!
 Our first example of Social Constructionism.
 My family’s word for no air conditioning is 4-80.
 Still is.
 When the legal speed limit dropped we modified the term to 4-70.

 My little brothers always wanted snacks, but giving a 6 and a 9 year old chocolate on a hot summer day is asking for a big mess.
 So my mom packed Thompson seedless grapes in a cooler.
 We’d make a rest stop, my brother’s would grab some grapes and we’d be on our way.
 No wrappers.
 No chocolatey hands or faces.
 Just yummy sweet grapes in their tummies.
 And we could throw the stems out the window.

-After our trip, my mom was grocery shopping with my little brother.
+After our trip, my mom took my little brother grocery shopping.
 He pointed to the Thompson seedless grapes and asked “Mommy, can we get some traveling grapes?”

 There!
 My youngest brother is a social constructionist!
 He arbitrarily picked the name “traveling grapes” to identify what you might call Thompson seedless grapes.
 To this day I still refer to green table grapes as traveling grapes.

 That’s a very fuzzy picture of our crazy crew standing under the north entrance gate just outside of Gardiner, Montana.
 (I’m the tallest one on the right.)

 We were really psyched about going to Yellowstone because it meant we would get to feed the bears.
 Our mom told us stories about driving through the park when she was a child.
 They’d stop the car and bears would wander up .
 Then she and her brothers slipped cookies through the window for the bears to eat.